mParticle/docs/src/pages/integrations/iterable/event/index.md

 5. Click "CREATE"
 6. Save the value of the key created.
 You will not be able to view it again.
 This value is needed to configure the Iterable Event Integration in mParticle.

-<aside class="warning"> For the Iterable Event Integration, you should always use an Iterable <strong>Mobile API key</strong>.
+<aside class="warning"> You should always use an Iterable <strong>Mobile API key</strong> for the Iterable Event Integration.
 The Mobile API key's permissions are scoped to the endpoints required for sending data to Iterable and using Iterable's mobile features.
 If you're implementing the <a href="/integrations/iterable/event/#iterable-kit-integration">Iterable Kit</a>, mParticle will send this API key to the client-side SDK.
 Using a Standard API key will expose access to your project's data.</aside>

 ### Create Push Integrations